aksonal/spring-initial/README.md

 # spring-initial
 Maven Project Repo for Docker

-To DO :
+**To DO :**

-run maven clean install
+1.run maven clean install

-create a github repository called spring-initial
+2.create a github repository called spring-initial

-Push the code to this repo using command line
+3.Push the code to this repo using command line

-Add docker file
+4.Add docker file

-Create docker image using jenkins
+5.Create docker image using jenkins

-Run a container of that image
+6.Run a container of that image

-install microk8s to run the container
+7.install microk8s to run the container